RamaPemmasaniTech/user-registration/README.md

 ### Prerequisites:
 + Git is installed
++ Java 17 is installed
 + Maven is installed
 + Docker is installed
 + AWS ECR repository is created
++ AWS RDS MYSQL is created

 ### Step 1: Clone the repository